 The comedy, on the other hand, is more of a mixed bag.
 Neither lead actor is devoid of comedic chops, with Bautista continuing the deadpan delivery and physicality that boosted his post-Guardians career.
 Here he’s essentially Mr. Magoo, if Magoo bench-pressed a bear and acted like a parody of the 80’s macho man who never cries.
 Vic’s gruffness contrasts with the hapless Stu, whose actions consist of screaming at danger, ad-libbing his reactions to ongoing violence and insisting Vic open up more.
 He can’t out-macho Vic- riding in an Uber rarely screams badass- but playing the straight man gives Nanjiani a few funny moments, particularly when Stu “tortures” a suspect by hijacking his social media feed.

 There’s supposed to be a point to these comedic interactions, a critique of sorts on toxic masculinity.
 All the shootouts, punches and explosions guiding this journey and, by extension, the entire buddy cop subgenre- they just reflect how society expects men to never express themselves emotionally.
 Stu gets it but Vic doesn’t want to, even if it further complicates his relationship with Nicole, whose art show is conveniently happening that night.
-Trying to equate that rationale, however, with Stu growing an action hero pair so he can finally settle his relationship problem with Becca, feels contradictory to the film’s own message.
+Trying to equate that rationale, however, with Stu growing an action hero pair so he can finally settle his relationship problems, comes across as contradictory to the film’s message.